-The manufacturer or applicant must submit an application dossier to the Authority on the following address:
+The manufacturer or applicant who intends to conduct a Good Manufacturing Practice inspection shall submit an application dossier to the Authority on the following address:

 Director General Rwanda Food and Drugs Authority Nyarutarama Plaza, Rwanda KG 9 Avenue, Kigali P.O.
 Box 1948, Kigali, Rwanda.
-E-mail : info@rwandafda.gov.rw
+E-mail: info@rwandafda.gov.rw

 The requirements for application for GMP inspection of finished pharmaceutical products and active pharmaceutical ingredients manufacturing facilities are detailed in the annexes of these guidelines.
+Notwithstanding the provisions above, the inspection shall not be conducted to facility which has not submitted applications for product registration.

 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023